dask/dask-gateway/docs/source/cluster-options.rst

 Server Configuration
 --------------------

 Options are exposed to the user by setting :data:`c.Backend.cluster_options`.
-This configuration field takes
+This configuration field takes either:
-either:

 - a :class:`dask_gateway_server.options.Options` object, which describes what options are exposed to end users, and how the gateway server should interpret those options.
-This covers static configuration options that do not need to change depending on information about a particular user

-- a function which returns a :class:`dask_gateway_server.options.Options` object when called.
-This covers more dynamic configuration options that depend on a user's permissions or groups they are a member of.
+- a function which receives a :class:`dask_gateway_server.models.User` and returns a :class:`dask_gateway_server.options.Options` object when called.
+  This supports dynamic configuration options that depend on the requesting user.

 .. autosummary:: ~dask_gateway_server.options.Options